wesleybowman/karsten/time_sheet.md

     Looked some more into CI, and then figured out what was causing differences between frq, turns out matlab reads in 4 decimals and python reads in more than that, causing the small discrepancy.

++ GRADUATION, missed a few days

++ 2014/05/15
+- 9:00 -9:23 --
+    Got ADCP data and signed the doodle for the volunteering at the conference.